Silverdale, Nottingham: History

 A community centre was constructed in the early 1970s from donations by the Silverdale residents in the form of "Buy a Brick" as well as the aid of the Department of Education and Science and a lease from Nottingham City Council running until 1998.
-Silverdale residents also conducted fund raising on Sundays over a period of approximately twelve months.
+Silverdale residents also conducted fundraising on Sundays over a period of approximately twelve months.
 A youth club was the initial idea and was well supplied with activities and supported by the local youth.
 Located on The Downs, near the footpath connecting Clifton to Silverdale and schools.

 Silverdale did boast a football team, Silverdale United albeit short-lived, in the early 1970s.
 They were successful in England and Europe.
 Attending one competition in Winnipeg Canada.
 Playing its home games on the playing fields alongside Brookthrope Way and drawing its players from the estate and Clifton.

-As Silverdale has no schools early children were able to access several primary and comprehensive schools in Clifton, Corpus Christi RC School on nearby Ruddington Lane and other public schools in Nottingham.
+As Silverdale has no schools, young children were able to access several primary and comprehensive schools in Clifton, Corpus Christi RC School on nearby Ruddington Lane and other public schools in Nottingham.

-The then Brooksby Primary Schools was accessed on foot along an unsealed 'track' A Silverdale resident decided that the then rough 'track' connecting the primary School and more importantly to the Comprehensive schools in Clifton, should be sealed and lighting provided.
+The then Brooksby Primary Schools was accessed on foot along an unsealed 'track'.
+A Silverdale resident decided that the then rough 'track' connecting the primary School and more importantly to the Comprehensive schools in Clifton, should be sealed and lighting provided.
 After several months of letter writing the NCC agreed to seal and light the as then unnamed footpath.

 Residents dubbed this 'The Black Path.'
 So named as the few lights seldom worked and the upper end of the path had on one side a small copse, which was also home to a Scout Group.
 The lack of natural light also played its part in the path's nickname.
 Starting at the small bridge near the Community Centre, along the Brook and turning right and continuing up towards Farnborough Spencer Academy and out on to Farnborough Road.
 The path is now known as "Silverdale Walk".